James H. Nave: Career

-According to Egleston, "By 1909 Nave was obtaining commissions for commercial and institutional buildings as his residential business declined.
+According to Elizabeth Egleston, "By 1909 Nave was obtaining commissions for commercial and institutional buildings as his residential business declined.
 His institutional work was Georgian Revival, while his commercial commissions were completed in the Romanesque and Renaissance Revival styles.
 In her book, Building Idaho, Jennifer Eastman Attebery writes that Nave's work shows a preference for stone and a 'fragmented use of classical motifs.'
 This affinity for stonework is not surprising, given the fact that he owned a stone quarry in nearby Clarkston [Washington], to which he devoted his energy after he left architectural work in 1933."